michal-bures/konkr_data/ai-chatter/default.md

 - Don't worry, I'll get to you soon enough.
 - You're next.
 - Insolent little...
+- Your time will come.
+- I will have my vengeance eventually.

 > furious, stronger, fighting
 - You're going down.